By Ann Wyatt, Vice President, Program Management & Engagement

 Do your employees have five minutes a day?
 I bet they do.
 And if so, than they have time to be mindful in the moment.

-Through the mindfulness program “Take Five: Calm Your Busy Mind,” employees learn how to stress less and focus on the positive things in life.
+Through the mindfulness wellness challenge “Take Five: Calm Your Busy Mind,” employees learn how to stress less and focus on the positive things in life.
 Employees will complete easy tasks—like taking stretch breaks, walk breaks and time to connect—in five minutes or less.
 And daily tasks keep employees motivated and mindful throughout the program.

 2. Take active lunch breaks